 This nine-night itinerary is the ultimate Rajasthan and Taj Mahal trip, including visits to Agra, Jaipur, Bikener, Jeslaimer, Mount Abu and Udaipur.
-Purple Dragon pioneered LGBT travel to India, but our journeys of a lifetime are open to everyone!
+Purple Dragon pioneered LGBTQ travel and tours to India, but our journeys of a lifetime are open to everyone!

 Grand Rajasthan and the Taj Mahal

-This program includes India's most-visited places, plus the Rajasthan that is usually seen only by people who want to experience the most "authentic" parts of India.
-This program assumes you will first spend two days or more in Delhi at the beginning or the end.
 This is a suggestion for a custom itinerary You could easily add Ranthambore National Park or Surajgarh, or combine this trip with our Path to the Ganges program to Khajuraho and Varanasi to make a truly fabulous adventure.
 Prices depend on your final itinerary and the hotels you choose.
 We will help every step of the way.
 This trip begins in Delhi and assumes you spend at least one night there.

 Day One: Pilgrimage to the Taj

 We begin at your hotel in Delhi this morning it's off on a scenic trip to Agra.
 Afternoon sightseeing at Agra Fort after you check into your hotel.

 Begin the day with an early morning visit to the Taj Mahal (closed Fridays) to enjoy her in the splendid early light, then it's back to your hotel for breakfast.
 Later drive to Jaipur via the abandoned city of Fatehpur Sikri.
 Sightseeing in Jaipur will include Palace of the Winds, and Amber Fort.
 If time permits you will also visit the Maharajah's Palace and one of the world's oldest observatories, with colossal instruments built of stone that are amazingly accurate today.

 Day Three: A Day in a Hilltop Palace